wear87/CSR2-Racing-Collection/README.md

 To be the first to get project updates, please join our Discord channel at →  https://discord.gg/XVZbNan  <br>

 **Notes:**<br>
+**Important updates③**<br>
+1. If you use Microsoft edge browser, downloading files will be blocked.
+We suggest you use Google Chrome browser to download files.

 **Important updates②**<br>
 1. All gold star cars have been maximized and will always serve players for free, if there are any problems with the code, please feel free to give me feedback and I will update it in time! <br>
 2. Purple Star、Season_cars have been maximized，They are a paid membership subscription, just like the new version of the car.<br>